OpenMDAO/dymos/joss/paper.md

 # Choice of optimization algorithm

-Dymos does not shipt with its own optimizer, but relies on the optimizers that are available in your OpenMDAO installation.
+Dymos is not distributed with an optimizer, but relies on the optimizers that are available in the OpenMDAO installation.
-OpenMDAO ships with an interface to the optimizers in SciPy [@2020SciPy-NMeth], and an additional wrapper for the pyoptsparse [@Wu_pyoptsparse_2020] library which has more powerful optimizer options such as SNOPT [@GilMS05] and IPOPT [@wachter2006].
+OpenMDAO ships with an interface to the optimizers in SciPy [@2020SciPy-NMeth], and an additional wrapper for the pyoptsparse library [@Wu_pyoptsparse_2020] which has more powerful optimizer options such as SNOPT [@GilMS05] and IPOPT [@wachter2006].
 OpenMDAO also allows users to integrate their own optimizer of choice, which Dymos can then seamlessly use with without any additional modifications.
 For simple problems, Scipy's SLSQP optimizer generally works fine.
 On more challenging optimal-control problems, higher quality optimizers are important for getting good performance.

-Though you could technically choose any optimization algorithm, Dymos is designed to work primarily with gradient based algorithms.
+Though one could technically choose any optimization algorithm, Dymos is designed to work primarily with gradient based algorithms.
 In general, optimal-control and co-design problems will have both a very large number of design variables and a very large number of constraints.
 Both of these issues make gradient based methods the strongly preferred choice.
 Gradient free methods could potentially be used in certain narrow circumstances with problems built using purely explicit phases and set up intentionally to have a small set of design variables and constraints.